bachinaram/VirtualArtGallery/README.md

+**Which file to run first to start project** home.html

 # SSD8 - Virtual Art Gallery

 Main Functionalities to implement
-a. function to create http json query method to hit pathgen and get results of it
+a. function to create http json query method to hit pathogen and get results of it
 b. recursive program to implement walls and
 c. function to display images on planes from array of images

-# VirtualArtGallery
+# VirtualArtGallery Progress status

 1. 01/10/2020 - Initial notes about project from Sai Anirudh, documented it in VirtualArtGalery_Startup.docx
 2. 10/10/2020 - Project outline document